Bdavis49382/Saltdew_Valley/README.md

 # Saltdew_Valley
 An amazing game not at all inspired by a beloved hit by the name Stardew Valley... but with snails!
+Avoid the snail or you will die!
+However, don't be afraid to accept your fate.

 ## Getting Started